Mahuika HPC3 Differences

 Access via Web browser¶

-OnDemand is replacing JupyterHub.
+OnDemand has replaced JupyterHub.
 OnDemand is more flexible and can deliver more GUI based apps.

-Our Apptainer, nano, s3cmd, and gnuplot environment modules have been depreciated - just use the system version of these tools instead.
+Our Apptainer, nano, s3cmd, and gnuplot environment modules have been depreciated - just use the system versions of these tools instead.

 External IP address for outbound connections¶